davidfoliveira/node-proletariat/README.md

 But, if you were paying attention, you could notice that high priority tasks can still take all the system slots, even stealing the "guaranteed" slots of lower priority ranges.
 Using the case of last example, you can't be sure that works with priority of 2 will not take the "guaranteed" space for works with priority >= 1 and < 2.

 For keeping this guarantees, you should set the manager option `SACRED_GUARANTEES` to true.
 This will make sure that if higher priority works will start going out of their guaranteed space, they will only steal slots from the lowest priority range (usually the range >= 0), saving the other guarantees.
 Again, using the example, but now setting manager `SACRED_GUARANTEES` to true, we will be defining the limit of 50 to works with priority >= 0 and < 1, 80 to works with priority >= 1 and < 2 and 70 to works with priority >= 2.

+## Multiprocessor

+On the current state, the three components of proletariat are single threaded.
+However, you can launch how many worker processes as you wish, making better use of multriprocessor computers.

+In the future, the manager process will naturally support running with multiple processes at the same time.